-When you market yourself on social media, whether on Facebook, Twitter, Instagram, or LinkedIn, you’re engaging and interacting with your audience on multiple levels, building their brand awareness and interest to drive leads and sales.
+When you use social media marketing, whether on Facebook, Twitter, Instagram, LinkedIn, or another platform, you’re engaging and interacting with your audience on multiple levels, building their brand awareness and interest to drive leads and sales.

-This guide serves as your partner for getting started with social media marketing.
+This guide serves as your partner for getting started with social media and learning the basics of social media.
 Use it to learn how to bring social media and marketing together.
 Plus, get inspiration from real-life social media marketing campaigns.

-Social media marketing is the business practice of using social media networks, like Facebook, to connect, engage, and communicate with a company’s target audience, as well as promote that company’s products or services to drive brand awareness, website traffic, and sales.
+Social media marketing is a digital marketing strategy that uses social media to promote your business online.
+When you market your business with social media, you use different social media networks, like Facebook or Instagram, to connect, engage, and communicate with your target audience, as well as promote your products or services to drive brand awareness, website traffic, and sales.

 5 components to successful social media marketing

-Social media marketing doesn’t happen overnight.
+Social media success doesn’t happen overnight.
 It requires time and dedication, as well as some strategic know-how, to launch a successful marketing and advertising strategy for social media.
-That’s why, before creating your plan, you want to learn how to do social media marketing.
+That’s why, before creating your social media plan, you want to learn its core components (or action steps).

-Five critical components (or action steps) make up social media marketing:
+Five critical components make up social media marketing: